benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

       "targetUrl": "Ngrok"
     }
 ```
-2. In your Webex teams bot room send it a message (@mybot Hello).
+2. In your Webex teams bot room send it a message ```@mention Hello```.
 Check your terminal window running your app.py script to see it log the received webhook.
 3. If you read through the log you may note that it does not list the Text data we sent, so we will need to go back to our app and add some additional code to get the message text.

 ## Python Making A Request